harrisonlab/phytophthora_fragariae/README.md

 The number of RxLRs unique to ORF models:
 1,847
 The number of RxLRs unique to Augustus models:
-89
+86
 The total number of putative RxLRs are:
-2,263
+2,262
 The number of sequences extracted is
-2,263
+2,262
 P.fragariae - Nov5
 The number of ORF RxLRs overlapping Augustus RxLRs:
-327
+326
 The number of Augustus RxLRs overlapping ORF RxLRs:
-324
+323
 The number of RxLRs unique to ORF models:
-1,845
+1,846
 The number of RxLRs unique to Augustus models:
-98
+91
 The total number of putative RxLRs are:
-2,272
+2,271
 The number of sequences extracted is
-2,272
+2,271
 P.fragariae - Nov71
 The number of ORF RxLRs overlapping Augustus RxLRs:
-335
+330
 The number of Augustus RxLRs overlapping ORF RxLRs:
-331
+325
 The number of RxLRs unique to ORF models:
-1,835
+1,840
 The number of RxLRs unique to Augustus models:
 92
 The total number of putative RxLRs are:
-2,265
+2,262
 The number of sequences extracted is
-2,265
+2,262
 P.fragariae - Nov77
 The number of ORF RxLRs overlapping Augustus RxLRs:
-307
+321
 The number of Augustus RxLRs overlapping ORF RxLRs:
-304
+318
 The number of RxLRs unique to ORF models:
-1,860
+1,846
 The number of RxLRs unique to Augustus models:
-93
+89
 The total number of putative RxLRs are:
-2,263
+2,259
 The number of sequences extracted is
-2,263
+2,259
 P.fragariae - Nov9
 The number of ORF RxLRs overlapping Augustus RxLRs:
-326
+327
 The number of Augustus RxLRs overlapping ORF RxLRs:
-322
+323
 The number of RxLRs unique to ORF models:
-1,888
+1,887
 The number of RxLRs unique to Augustus models:
-87
+88
 The total number of putative RxLRs are:
-2,301
+2,306
 The number of sequences extracted is
-2,301
+2,306
 P.fragariae - ONT3
 The number of ORF RxLRs overlapping Augustus RxLRs:
-337
+336
 The number of Augustus RxLRs overlapping ORF RxLRs:
-333
+332
 The number of RxLRs unique to ORF models:
-1,942
+1,943
 The number of RxLRs unique to Augustus models:
-92
+91
 The total number of putative RxLRs are:
-2,377
+2,376
 The number of sequences extracted is
-2,377
+2,376
 P.fragariae - SCRP245_v2
 The number of ORF RxLRs overlapping Augustus RxLRs:
-329
+334
 The number of Augustus RxLRs overlapping ORF RxLRs:
-323
+330
 The number of RxLRs unique to ORF models:
-1,849
+1,844
 The number of RxLRs unique to Augustus models:
-95
+93
 The total number of putative RxLRs are:
-2,277
+2,278
 The number of sequences extracted is
-2,277
+2,278
 ```

 H) From ORF gene models - Hmm evidence of CRN effectors